-Dungeness Crab, November through February southern area and June through August north.
+- Dungeness crab is available from November through February in the southern West Coast and June through August in the Pacific Northwest area.
 This highly and well managed fishery spans the coast from just south of San Francisco up into Canada.
 The opening of Dungeness crab season coincides with Thanksgiving in the San Francisco Bay Area, where crab is a popular favorite on Thanksgiving tables.